Fremont Peak Observatory: 2009 Lunar impact

 The FPOA held an "impact party" October 2009 which over fifty people attended to view the 4:30am event.
-NASA crashed a rocket into the moon in a test to measure for water, they claimed that the impact would cause a plume of dust would be visible to astronomers with mid-sized telescopes.
+NASA crashed a rocket into the moon in a test to measure for water.
+They claimed that the impact would cause a plume of dust that would be visible to astronomers with mid-sized telescopes.
 NASA stated that the experiment was a success, but observers were not able to see the impact.
-While disappointed, Fremont Peak party attendees "were good sports" according to Vice-President of FPOA Dave Samuels, "they all learned something".
-Samuels stated "it was worth coming and being a part of something that was going on".
+While disappointed, Fremont Peak party attendees "were good sports" according to vice-president of FPOA Dave Samuels, "they all learned something".
+Samuels stated, "it was worth coming and being a part of something that was going on".

 Operation

-Fremont Peak Observatory operates strictly by trained volunteers.
-An intern program has been underway for several years, utilizing science students from nearby Hartnell College.
-The astronomical program dates continue to operate April through October on non-full Moon Saturday nights.
+Fremont Peak Observatory operates by trained volunteers.
+An intern program has been underway for several years, using science students from nearby Hartnell College.
+The astronomical program dates operate April through October on non-full Moon Saturday nights.

-In 2009 the association has 150 volunteers and operations on a budget of $3.000.
-Thirty events attracting a total of 2,000 visitors reported in 2008.
+In 2009 the association has 150 volunteers and operates on a budget of $3000.
+Thirty events attracting a total of 2,000 visitors were reported in 2008.